Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 ## Inspiration

-If you recognise the art-style, I'm **super** inspired by  the game [Firewatch](https://firewatchgame.com).
-Firewatch is a 'walking simulator' game that came out in 2016 and people loved for its art style.
+If you recognise the art-style, it's **super** inspired by  the game [Firewatch](https://firewatchgame.com).
+Firewatch is a 'walking simulator' game that came out in 2016 and people loved its art style.
 Featuring a bright, layered landscape it inspired many, myself included.
-For several years the wallpaper of my phone changed between these wallpapers based on time and weather.
+For several years the wallpaper of my phone changed between [these wallpapers](https://imgur.com/a/snB5O) based on time and weather.

-When planning a new site, that art style ended up being what the entire website was centered around.
+When I was planning my new site, I decided to centre it on this art style.
 I wanted it to feel interactive, and parallax felt like a natural way to do that.

 ## The Markup

 My wonderful sister [Becci Shepherd](https://beccishep.co.uk) produced the landscape, and sent me a raster PNG for each layer.
 Although I experimented with masking, it's browser support isn't quite there.
 SVGs were the obvious choice.

 To convert to vector I used [Vector Magic Desktop Edition](https://vectormagic.com/desktop).
-It does a brilliant job of anything you throw at it, and is the best raster to vector converter I've found.
+It does a brilliant job of anything you throw at it, and is the best raster-to-vector converter I've found.

 I tidied up the paths in a graphics program; exported it to SVG; tidied up the markup and optimised with [SVGOMG](https://jakearchibald.github.io/svgomg/).
-That left me with a decent sized SVG for each layer.
-Try ensure the viewbox is identical as it will make sizing much easier.
+This left me with a decent sized SVG for each layer.

+*Try ensure the viewbox is identical as it will make sizing much easier.*

 Now in HTML, we need to stack them: